Exclusive: Sysco sees U.S. bird flu hurting egg supply up to 18 months

 Growe said that Post’s contracts require the company to go to the open market and to third parties to replace the lost supply at high prices.
 “We believe that by declaring force majeure, the company will be able to either pass higher prices onto customers or be relieved from the mandatory supply requirements,” he wrote.

 Additional reporting by P.J.
-Huffstutter in Chicago; Editing by Michele Gershberg and Matthew Lewis
+Huffstutter in Chicago; Editing by Michele Gershberg, Matthew Lewis and Alan Crosby